BoboevMuhammad/BoboevMuhammad/README.md

 💞️ I’m looking to collaborate on Google

-📫 How to reach me in moble phone
+📫 How to reach me in my moble phone?

-😄 Pronouns: gorgeous fascinating person
+😄 Pronouns: gorgeous and fascinating person with a lot of capabilities

 <!---